mage-ai/mage-ai/README.md

 ## Installation

-You can install the latest version from Github
+You can install the latest version from Github:
 ```
 pip install git+https://github.com/mage-ai/mage-ai.git
 ```